mbaronef/ip-locator-golang/README.md

-# IP Locator
+# IP Locator - Web Interface

-A fast and efficient command-line tool written in Go for IP geolocation lookups.
-Get detailed information about any IP address including location, ISP, timezone, and privacy detection (VPN/Proxy).
+A user-friendly web interface for IP geolocation lookups built with Go, Gin, and HTMX.
+Get detailed information about any IP address through a responsive browser interface with real-time interactions.

 **Using the geolocation API provided by [IPLocate.io](https://iplocate.io)**